Jessica Lea Mayfield: Make My Head Sing

 Mayfield released her alternative rock album "Make My Head Sing" in 2014.
 Pitchfork said, "Jessica Lea Mayfield’s third album opens with the loud, percussive crunch and grind of an electric guitar, thudding loudly and precipitously— Co-producing with her bass player and husband Jesse Newport, Mayfield keeps the sound loose and roomy, preserving the effect of three musicians huddled in a cramped practice space.
 There’s something certainly compelling about this raw, minimalist sound."

 The album is her first without Auerbach's influence.

 Seth Avett and Jessica Lea Mayfield Sing Elliott Smith

 Mayfield and Seth Avett of the Avett Brothers released an album of Elliott Smith cover songs in 2015.

 Collaborations

 In 2007, Mayfield lent her voice to the track "Things Ain't Like They Used To Be" on The Black Keys' album Attack & Release produced by Danger Mouse, making her the first guest vocalist to appear on any record released by The Black Keys.

 Mayfield collaborated with Auerbach again on his 2009 debut solo release Keep It Hid, lending her vocals to the track "When the Night Comes".

+On June 3, 2026, Mayfield, with Dolour, released Pinkerton, a cover of the album of the same name originally by Weezer.